 - Teacher/Student Romance: Subverted in "Our Miss White".
 Kevin develops a crush on his teacher throughout the episode, but at the end of the episode, he notices her kissing her husband in the stage background.

-- Title Drop: Adult Kevin does this in the very first episode.
+- Title Drop: Adult Kevin utters the phrase "the wonder years" in the very first episode.

-- Wham Episode: Shockingly done in the very first episode; it appears to be a fairly standard comedy/drama show, but at the very end of the episode, the audience finds out that the neighbors' son was killed in Vietnam.
+- Wham Episode: The very first episode.
+It appears to be a fairly standard comedy/drama show, but at the very end of the episode, the audience finds out that the neighbors' son was killed in Vietnam.

 - Where No Parody Has Gone Before: The show had a parody of Star Trek: The Original Series where Kevin and three other boys dressed as Kirk, Spock, McCoy, and Scotty deal with girls that manipulate them with their wrist controls, as the narrator's way of explaining that he didn't understand girls.